Elmswell railway station

 Elmswell serves the village of Elmswell in Suffolk, England.
+It is on the Ipswich–Ely line.
 The station, and all trains serving it, are today operated by Greater Anglia.

 History

 Opening and early years (1846-1862)

-The Ipswich and Bury Railway Company (I&BR), was formed to build a line from Ipswich to Bury St Edmunds.
+The Ipswich and Bury Railway Company (I&BR) was formed to build a line from Ipswich to Bury St Edmunds.
 Its Act of 21 July 1845 authorised capital of £400,000 and it shared many shareholders and directors with the Eastern Union Railway (EUR) who were in the process of building their line from Colchester to Ipswich.
 The companies also shared the same head office location in Brook Street, Ipswich.

 The proposed line was 26.5 miles long, with intermediate stations at Bramford, Claydon, Needham, Stowmarket, Haughley Road, Elmswell and Thurston.

 The ground breaking ceremony took place in Ipswich on 1 August 1845 where twelve local worthies (including the mayor of Ipswich, engineer Peter Bruff and John Chevallier Cobbold) each filled a wheelbarrow with soil.
 Building the line was challenging with problems at Ipswich with tunnel construction and at Stowmarket where the local marsh swallowed up a lot of material with test probes finding the bog was 80 feet deep!

 On 26 November 1846 the first test train ran to a temporary station at Bury St Edmunds with stops at most stations on the route with the inevitable lavish celebrations.
 The official opening followed on 7 December 1846 when a special train ran from Shoreditch (later Bishopsgate railway station) to Bury.
 The Board of Trade inspection took place on 15 December 1846 and the line opened for traffic on 24 December.